saturnlighting/literature-review/README.md

 ## Inequalities in lighting

+Both the fear of having an accident and the fear of being a victim of crime seem to affect groups differently.

 ### Gender

-Women more sensitive to dark spaces when walking and cycling than men (Xie and Spinney 2018).
+Women are more sensitive to dark spaces when walking and cycling than men (Xie and Spinney 2018).

+Women expressed a greater proportion of the comments related to lighting (76%) and perceived safety (69%) (Rahm, Sternudd, and Johansson 2021).

 ### Age

-A review on environments and physical activity among children and youth found not a very consistent positive associations between street lighting and physical activity \[prince_examining_2022\].
+A review on environments and physical activity among children and youth found not a very consistent positive associations between street lighting and physical activity (Prince et al. 2022).

 <table class="table" style="margin-left: auto; margin-right: auto;">
 <caption>